cryptoleek-eth/starknet-edu-solutions/README.md

 Leaners are very likely to get stuck somewhere and there isn't much discord support around.
 I have to wait several hours or days before getting people to anwser my questions.
 So I suggest to introduce a Tip or hints system.
 If people are stuck, they can consume their points to get some tips.
 Tips can be subimitted by the communities with a reputation system.

+#### A further learning path or road map
+From my personal perspective, it's totaly cool that I spent numerous hours to finish the tutorial and feel so proud of myself.
+But what's next?
+In the tutorial it would be good have an advanced session or some futher readings sessions to guide the developers who just fall into the STARK rabbit hole.
+For me, now I have to figure out what's my next learning journey in STARK ecosystem.
+There are lots of things out there and dont know what to choose.

 ### StarkNet-Edu ERC721 Tutorial learning experiences
 - The Reference 'token_id' was revoked.
   - Manage to find the answers in Discord after several hours trying and asking